Things to do in Montréal in November 2025

 Welcome to Montréal!

-As the weather shifts into fall, Montreal festival season doesn’t stop: Montréal’s fall festivals and other major events celebrate artistry, culture, food and the city itself.
+As the weather shifts into fall, Montréal’s fall festivals and other major events celebrate artistry, culture, food and the city itself.
 Explore the many free things to do this fall, which range from outdoor performances to cultural festivals.

-The Salon du Livre returns for its 47th edition introducing you to Montréal’s literary community, featuring author readings, roundtable discussions and plenty of books for sale, from November 27 to December 1 at the Montréal Convention Centre, Palais des congrès de Montréal.
+The Salon du Livre returns for its 48th edition introducing you to Montréal’s literary community, featuring author readings, roundtable discussions and plenty of books for sale, from November 19 to 23 at the Palais des congrès de Montréal.

-Towards the end of the month, prepare for the shining lights that will animate the winter in Place des Festivals courtesy of the incredible interactive art of Lumino.
-And as we await the official date of the annual Santa Claus Parade, Christmas is definitely already in the air: Montréal’s Christmas Village starts on November 28 at the Atwater Market and will last well into December, while The Great Christmas Market kicks off on November 22 and presents the perfect opportunity for early Holiday shopping at Place des Festivals — but don’t worry if you’re busy, it runs until the end of December.
+Starting on November 27, get your first view of the shining lights that will animate the winter in Place des Festivals courtesy of the incredible interactive art of LUMINO.
+And since the annual Santa Claus Parade happens on November 22, Christmas is definitely already in the air: Montréal’s Christmas Village starts on November 27 at the Atwater Market and will last well into December, while The Great Christmas Market kicks off on November 21 and presents the perfect opportunity for early Holiday shopping at Place des Festivals — but don’t worry if you’re busy, it runs until the New Year.

 Fall attractions and tours